Tuesday, July 29, 2025

 ABOUT THE PRESENTATION:

 All meetings of the UVTAGG group are open to the public and have the goal of helping people use technology to further their family and personal history.
-The Group is in its 35th year and previously was called the Utah Valley PAF Users Group.
+The Group is in its 35th year and was first called the Utah Valley PAF Users Group.
 On the blog is a way for anyone to receive the press releases via email.
 Members of the group ($15/year), besides being able to interact with presenters on ZOOM, receive the monthly email newsletter, TAGGology, and have access to the more than 650 videos of past presentations and classes.
 TAGGology contains a wealth of information about genealogy, including information for Temple and Family History Consultants.
-Free sample copies of the Newsletter can be requested by emailing uvtagginfo@gmail.com.
+Request a free sample copy of the Newsletter by emailing to uvtagginfo@gmail.com.

-Officers of UVTAGG are Gerhard Ruf, President; Laurie Castillo, 1st VP; 2nd VP (Vacant); Beccy Martin, Secretary; Jerry Castillo, Membership Officer, Marilyn Thomsen, TAGGology Newsletter Editor; Rayanne Melick, Treasurer; Librarian (Vacant); Carol Hill, Social Media Publicist; James Anderson, FamilySearch Coordinator; Chris Stevenson, Brent Nelson, Jerry Castillo, and Dawn Brimhall, Broadcast and Website Specialists.
+Officers of UVTAGG are Gerhard Ruf, President; Laurie Castillo, 1st VP; 2nd VP (Vacant); Beccy Martin, Secretary; Jerry Castillo, Membership Officer, TAGGology Newsletter Editor (Vacant); Rayanne Melick, Treasurer; Librarian (Vacant); Carol Hill, Social Media Publicist; Chris Stevenson, Brent Nelson, Jerry Castillo, and Dawn Brimhall, Broadcast and Website Specialists.
 For further information contact President Gerhard Ruf at uvtagginfo@gmail.com (801-602-5048), or 1st VP Laurie Castillo at gengal@comcast.net.

 [Short Version]======================.